Bogoslovija, Belgrade: Waste Management Company

 The communal company "Waste Management" was founded in 1884 and since 1932 is located on the lot, previously known as "Pionir", in the neighborhood.
 The location at the modern 4 Mije Kovačevića Street, was chosen by the mayor Milutin Petrović.
 He personally gave the initial design of the complex, including the horseshoe-shaped garage and the stables for the horses.
 The first objects were built in 1933–1934.
-The horses were retired from the service and fully replaced by the engine vehicles on 26 March 1958.
+The horses were retired from service and fully replaced by the engine vehicles on 26 March 1958.

 Toblerone Building

 The most protruding feature in the neighborhood is the skyscraper officially called "Residential Tower Karaburma".
 Due to its unusual, spikey design it was originally nicknamed the "Hedgehog" or the "Mace of Kraljević Marko", but in time the nickname "Toblerone" stuck, after the Swiss chocolate of the same name.

 The building was constructed in 1963, after the Brutalist design of architect Rista Šekerinski.
-The entry section is paved with the black and white marble tiles.
+The entry section is paved with black and white marble tiles.
 In architectural terms, the building almost touches the building of the Seminary, having a "direct dialogue" with it and both buildings are important representatives of their corresponding styles.

-Originally, the building sparked controversy, and even more ridicule, due to its triangular terraces design and for being the only highrise in the wider area ("urban solitary position").
-Despite later seen as the representative of the "estranged Socialist realism", the building was considered having a higher comfortable lodging characteristics, even for modern standards: a wide and direct view over the entire city and the Danube, a fenced backyard, a children's park in the shady lot behind the building and its own parking space.
+Originally, the building sparked controversy, and even more ridicule, due to its triangular terraces design and for being the only high-rise in the wider area ("urban solitary position").
+Despite being later seen as the representative of the "estranged Socialist realism", the building was considered having a higher comfortable lodging characteristics, even for modern standards: a wide and direct view over the entire city and the Danube, a fenced backyard, a children's park in the shady lot behind the building and its own parking space.
 Also, it is close to downtown.
 As with other monumental buildings in Belgrade, there is a matter of maintenance though, after the 1990s.

 In July 2018, MoMA museum opened a 6-month exhibition entitled "Toward a Concrete Utopia" providing visitors with a large collection of images, architectural models, and drawings from Yugoslav architecture in the 1948-1980 period.
 Among the buildings which were presented as the major representatives of the Brutalist style was the "Toblerone".

 Transportation

-The main characteristic is extensive traffic, as it is the crossroad of many streets going in all directions of Belgrade (Karaburma, Zvezdara, Mirijevo, Krnjača, Pančevo, Vukov Spomenik, Square of the Republic, etc. As a result of this, the area of Bogoslovija is one of the most polluted ones in Belgrade (ecological black spot).
+The main characteristic is extensive traffic, as it is the crossroad of many streets going in all directions of Belgrade (Karaburma, Zvezdara, Mirijevo, Krnjača, Pančevo, Vukov Spomenik, Square of the Republic, etc. As a result of this, the area of Bogoslovija is one of the most polluted areas in Belgrade (ecological black spot).